vaishnavijagtapma2025/stock-market-analysis-python/report.md

 **Data-quality limitations:** Yahoo Finance data occasionally contains stale or imperfectly adjusted values for Indian equities, particularly during corporate-action-heavy periods.
 Median imputation for missing fundamentals may additionally introduce noise for firms with incomplete reporting fields.

-**Directional-accuracy limitation:** The project charter specified a directional-accuracy threshold of 60%.
-The realised directional accuracy fell slightly below this threshold at 57.9%.
-This limitation is disclosed directly rather than reframed.
-While the model substantially outperformed the baseline on MSE and directional accuracy remained above random chance, the directional criterion was not formally satisfied.
+**Directional-accuracy limitation:** Although XGBoost exceeded the project charter directional-accuracy threshold, the model did not outperform the naive persistence benchmark on the primary MSE criterion.
+Conversely, Ridge Regression achieved the strongest overall price-level forecasting performance but remained below the 60% directional-accuracy target.
+This trade-off highlights that directional forecasting and price-level prediction do not necessarily improve simultaneously across model specifications.

 ---